-The IESO is responsible for declaring the OPSRP in effect after assessing the conditions following a blackout.
-The IESO is also responsible for declaring when the OPSRP is no longer in effect, which occurs when the overall objective has been met, i.e.:
+The IESO, at the discretion of the on-shift Manager-Operations, is responsible for declaring the OPSRP in effect after assessing the conditions during and after a partial or complete blackout.
+The on-shift Manager-Operations is also responsible for declaring when the OPSRP is no longer in effect, which occurs when the overall objective has been met, i.e.:

-- Available transmission has been restored and, - Available generation has been recovered and, - Major islands have been synchronized to each other and the Eastern Interconnection and, - Load restoration has progressed to the point where the choice of load to restore is not driven by the need to restore critical power system loads, or to control voltage or frequency.
+- Available transmission has been restored, and - Available generation has been recovered, and - Major islands have been synchronized to each other and the Eastern Interconnection, and - Load restoration has progressed to the point where the choice of load to restore is not driven by the need to restore critical power system loads, or to control voltage or frequency.

 Note that even when the objective is met, an emergency operating state may still exist.
-The management of the emergency and the return to normal conditions is covered under other operating procedures, such as Market Manual 7.1 'System Operating Procedures'.
+The management of the emergency and the return to normal conditions is covered under other operating procedures, such as Market Manual 7.1: IESO-Controlled Grid Operating Procedures.